Marine Directorate: Surveillance Aircraft

-Marine Scotland owns two Reims Cessna F-406 Caravan II aircraft for aerial surveillance, operated by Airtask.
+Since August 2025, the Marine Directorate will no longer operate its previously owned aircraft.
+Aerial surveillance capabilities have transitioned to a cross-government arrangement, now delivered through the UKSAR2G service, operated by the Maritime and Coastguard Agency (MCA).
+This collaboration ensures continued high-quality aerial monitoring in support of our marine and fisheries enforcement responsibilities.

 UK Fisheries Monitoring Centre

-Marine Scotland operates the UK Fisheries Monitoring Centre (UKFMC), on behalf of the four UK fisheries administrations.
+The Marine Directorate operates the UK Fisheries Monitoring Centre (UKFMC), on behalf of the four UK fisheries administrations.
 The UKFMC acts as the UK single-point-of-contact for manual reporting of ERS, VMS and other EU/national fisheries schemes.